27 Apr 5 tips to survive a soggy June!

 I was enjoying the fruits of my labour in my own garden in the Essex coastal town of Brightlingsea, this summer being the first in the three spent living here so far with any real colour to speak of.
 That was, until the torrents from above came down in force, day after day battering my poor Delphiniums, Verbascum and alliums into submission.
 Sad to see after such illustrious growth from the alternating sun and showers of May.

-So how can you rescue your precious perennials and turn this sogginess into success?
+So how can you rescue your precious perennials this June and turn this sogginess into success?

-If you were too busy watching Chelsea last month instead of giving your perennials the so-called Chelsea Chop, you can help prevent your tall beauties from twisting and toppling by staking varieties such as Campanula and hollyhocks, and regularly tying in new growth.
+June is a time for exuberant growth in the garden – especially if we get plenty of warm rain.
+If you were too busy watching Chelsea Flower Show in May, instead of giving your perennials the so-called Chelsea Chop, you can help prevent your tall beauties from twisting and toppling by staking varieties such as Campanula and hollyhocks, and regularly tying in new growth.
 The earlier the better.

 All this rain may be good for rose plants, but sadly a downpour knocks the stuffing out of blooms.
 A mass of soggy petals on the soil don’t only look unsightly, but they can harbour fungal spores.
 Check and clear away fallen leaves with black spot disease, which will spread in rainy weather.
-And don’t forget this is the weather that slugs, snails and weeds just love.
+And don’t forget that June weather signals prime time for slugs, snails and weeds to appear.
 Try spraying plants with a solution of crushed garlic, vegetable oil and water for an organic solution to slugs.
 And keep your hoe at the ready.

 Just as a frame finishes off a painting, so a sharp lawn edge shows off all your hard work, however damp it may be.
 If nothing else, use those long-handled lawn shears to give your beds and borders the finishing touch they deserve.